kalrish/aws-music/README.md

  4. Upload your music sources to the source bucket.

-         $  aws s3 sync /path/to/music/sources "s3://$(aws --query 'Parameter.Value' --output text ssm get-parameter --name /music/sources)"
+         $  aws s3 sync /path/to/music/sources "s3://$(aws --query 'Parameter.Value' --output text ssm get-parameter --name /vibes/sources)"

- 5. Deploy a new CloudFormation stack based on the `cfn/profile.yaml` template for each music profile.
+ 5. Deploy a new CloudFormation stack based on the `cfn/profile.yaml` template for each profile.

- 6. Upload the settings for each profile to the relevant SSM parameters.
+     The tup configuration may be entered directly or uploaded using the AWS CLI:

-     Use the CLI for this, because tup.config files contain relevant newlines.
-For example:
+         $  aws ssm put-parameter --overwrite --name "/vibes/profiles/${PROFILE}" --type String --value "file://${PROFILE}.config"

-         $  for PROFILE in flac phone car ; do aws ssm put-parameter --overwrite "/music/profiles/${PROFILE}/config" --type String --value "file://${PROFILE}.config" ; done
+ 6. Continue with the instructions specific to the implementation of your choice.